 Eight people unexpectedly tested this theory when locked into a bubble.
 From 1991-93, Biosphere 2 was a scientist’s Disneyland, a 3-acre ecological laboratory in Arizona which housed 8 different ecosystems.
 Completely isolated from the outside world, scientists gr100% of their food and recycled all of their air and water.

 Unfortunately, they experienced some logistical problems.
 For the first 6 months, the scientists food supply was limited to around 1,750 calories daily, just a little more than required for basic functionality.
-It wasn’t surprising that they lost 15% of their body weight on average, but what was surprising was that this metabolically stressful situation slowed their metabolism by reducing levels of insulin, lipids, glucose, and T3 thyroid hormones.
-So what does this mean to us?
+So it wasn’t surprising that they lost average 15% of their body weight and subsequently slowed their metabolism and reduced levels of insulin, lipids, glucose, and T3 thyroid hormones.

-When researchers reviewed the lineage of 94 people out of a population of around 200 folks who were born in 1905, they found that grandsons of Överkalix boys who experienced a “famine” season just before puberty lived on average 6 years longer than the grandsons of Överkalix boys who had been exposed to “feast” during that same period.
+When researchers reviewed the lineage of 94 people out 200 people born in 1905, they found that grandsons of Överkalix boys who experienced a “famine” season just before puberty lived on average 6 years longer than the grandsons of Överkalix boys who had “feasted” during that same period.